Ekram-B/MIPS-Simulator/README.md

 # MIPS-Simulator

-This project is a simple simulator for a subset of MIPS instruction set as defined in ‘Computer Organization and Design: The hardware/Software Interface” 5th Edition, Patterson and Hennessy
+This project is a simple simulator for a subset of MIPS instruction set as defined withinin the textbook ‘Computer Organization and Design: The hardware/Software Interface” 5th Edition, Patterson and Hennessy

 The simulator should read the instructions one by one and execute them.
 Execution of